strategicdata/pmhc-mds-spec/doc/faqs.rst

 MDS login screen is the preferred method of password retrieval.

 If your email address or mobile number has changed, it is important that you update your account.
-See :ref:`Updating-your-details`.
+See :ref:`updating_your_details`.
 If you can't access your profile, contact the PMHC helpdesk so that your records can be updated.
 When contacting the PMHC helpdesk you will be asked to arrange for a :ref:`letter-of-authority` stating the change(s) and this must then be sent to Strategic Data via fax or scan/email as documented above.